LowerHouse/Music-Sorting-Telegram-Bot/README.md

 ### Well, i think it's all.
 Bot is simple and I commented out all steps, so i don't think that i have to explain it here

-Thanks, here is my ig https://www.instagram.com/lower_house/ I will use it to post my future projects
+Thanks, here is my ig https://www.instagram.com/lower_house/ I will use it to post announces of my new projects